kaiorosa1/100-days-of-code/log.md

 ### Day 31: February 26, 2019

 **Today's Progress**: I started with a short session working on a CodeWars problem.
 I want to take my JS skills to the next level and I think websites like that can help me.
 Also worked on some FCC challenges.
 Functions, passing arguments, operators and the last ones were about if-else statement.
+Continued learning about HTML Canvas.

 **Thoughts**: It's very rewarding and frustating at the same time solving problems but it's more rewarding haha

-**Link(s) to work**: Commit on Github :
+**Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/js-journey/commit/8765fd640b7fd87bbe2678e2795c091c5a471ea7